-On May 6, 2020, the Company announced that the Ministry of Energy, Mines and Petroleum Resources of the Province of British Columbia will also be contributing \$3,033,000 to the Company's SDTC Program #2.
+On May 6, 2020, the Company announced that the Innovative Clean Energy (ICE) Fund of the Province of British Columbia's Ministry of Energy, Mines and Petroleum Resources will be contributing \$3,033,000 to the SDTC Program #2.
+The funds are non-repayable, and the Company will receive the funds in alignment with the SDTC grant as described above.